Unconquered (1947 film): Critical reception

 Critics also praised the acting and cinematography.
 Variety, which derided the "frequently inept script", praised the actors' performances, noting that this was "a great tribute to the cast because that dialog and those situations try the best of troupers".
 According to film critic Emanuel Levy, the "sex appeal" of Cooper and Goddard, he gallantly clad in American colonial costumes and she in the garb of a red-haired slave, ensured its popularity at the box office.
 Levy also called the Technicolor cinematography by Ray Rennahan "impressive in an eye-popping manner".

+In 2025, The Hollywood Reporter listed Unconquered as having the best stunts of 1947.

 Accolades

 The film was nominated for a 1947 Academy Award for Best Special Effects.